April 13, 2021

-RudderStack Transformations let you transform any data that you send through RudderStack and you can use them across Event Stream, Warehouse Actions, and Cloud Extract pipelines.
+RudderStack Transformations let you transform any data that you send through RudderStack and you can use them across Event Stream, Reverse ETL, and ETL pipelines.
 They are easy to build, debug, and manage; and they run in real-time, after data collection and before delivery to a destination.
 They’re data transformations that work like you think they should.

 You can even build transformations using all the processes and tools you prefer with the Transformations API.
 With it, you can programmatically add and remove transformations to the platform, create an organization-wide sandbox where your team can store transformations before publishing them to the live environment, define libraries, and version control your transformations.

 RudderStack Transformations makes it easy to debug your code and your data.

 Not only do we give you a code debugger so you can confirm your transformation will run, but we have a transformation test as well.
 It lets you send a sample payload through the transformation and see the results inside of RudderStack before ever applying it to your data pipelines.
 We provide sample event stream payloads you can use for testing your transformations, but you can change the payload to replicate the data you will be transforming.

 RudderStack Transformations run in real-time.
 They aren’t batch.
 They are applied in transit after data collection and before delivery to a destination.
 So they work with our event streaming and reverse-ETL pipelines in addition to our ELT pipelines.